-[Theory] Marvel’s Defenders Alludes Iron Fist Becoming Daredevil
+Marvel’s ‘The Defenders’ Alludes To Iron Fist Becoming Daredevil

 — Iron Fist (@MarvelIronFist) February 27, 2017

 The other bit of information that gives this theory more weight is Matt whispering in Danny’s ear, “Protect my city.”
-A message he intended for Danny, Luke, and Jessica, but given it to Danny directly illustrates Matt’s relationship to the Immortal Iron Fist.
+A message he intended for Danny, Luke, and Jessica, but giving it to Danny directly illustrates Matt’s relationship to the Immortal Iron Fist.

-They also have distinctly similar fighting styles which gives Danny the ability to emulate Daredevil’s movements.
+They also have distinctly similar fighting styles, which gives Danny the ability to emulate Daredevil’s movements.

 The show’s other intention was to function similarly to what the Marvel Cinematic Universe has done.
-Marvel’s Defenders is a gateway for more crossovers in the future with a possible sequel season eventually.
-The eventual cross pollination of characters is wholly exciting and if Marvel Studios can figure out how to give Danny a better emotionally depth, then an Iron Fist cameo in Daredevil could be an interesting play.
+Marvel’s The Defenders is a gateway for more crossovers in the future with a possible sequel season eventually.
+The eventual cross pollination of characters is wholly exciting and if Marvel Studios can figure out how to give Danny a better emotional depth, then an Iron Fist cameo in Daredevil could be an interesting play.

-Marvel’s Defenders is available on Netflix now.
+Marvel’s The Defenders is available on Netflix now.

 [Featured Image by Charles Sykes/AP]